 Caring for horses with philosophy

 Hello, I'm Maude, nice to meet you.
 And meet Bucky here above with me.
 He's the one responsible for all my thinking and philosophizing about horses.
 I'm a philosopher.
 I was born in Québec, Canada, in a horse family.
 Since generations my family raises, trains and races Standardbred horses.
 Like most of us in the family, I got the horse passion.
-Horses where the center, the periphery, the everything of my world throughout all my childhood and teenagehood.
+Horses were the center, the periphery, the everything of my world throughout all my childhood and teenage-hood.
 While I worked with a number of horses, in racing and many other disciplines, I ended up never really being interested in jumping better, doing quicker rollbacks or going a mile faster.
 That was never important to me.

 As you can imagine, I wanted to become a vet.
 From age 8 onwards I prepared for vet school.
 I wanted to go to the Ontario Veterinary College in Guelph, the oldest veterinary school in Canada.
-I did every thing possible to be ready for vet school.
-From age 12 onwards, I followed horse vets around during the day, asking a million questions a minute (I thank all of them for their unbelievable patience).
+I did every thing possible to be ready for it.
+From age 12 onwards, I followed horse veterinarians around during the day, asking a million questions a minute (I thank all of them for their unbelievable patience).
 When I was 18, I started working on evenings and weekends in a vet clinic for the serious preparation.
 Becoming a vet was something like my destiny.

 So then what happened?
 Why am I talking about philosophy here and not about horse health?
 Well there you have it, something was not right for me in the vet world.
 I wanted to take care of horses, as horses and for horses.
 Over the years, I realized that it made no sense to me how vets have to cope with human-caused injuries.
 So many horse health problems and injuries are simply the product of humans: out of ignorance, carelessness, naivety, greed, a form of blindness or, sadly, out of necessity.
 I deeply respect the work veterinarians do, but it was not the right place for me.

 I created Horse Intricacies following the many deep and stimulating conversations which I have had the chance to have over the years with people who also want to dig deeper and question their practices.
-I realized that the questions which made me go into philosophy instead of vet school were in the heart and mind of many other people.
+I realized that the questions which made me go into philosophy instead of vet school were in the hearts and minds of many other people.
 So I figured we need a place to bring these conversations to another level and broaden the audience.
 I hope it can speak to you also.

 Best,

-Maude Ouellette-Dubé
+Maude